Forex Trading: What is Forex?

 - Low transaction costs

-In a nutshell, the foreign exchange market works like most other markets in that it is subject to demand and supply.
+In a nutshell, the foreign exchange market works like many other markets in that it’s driven by supply and demand.
 Using a very basic example, if there is a strong demand for the US Dollar from European citizens holding Euros, they will exchange their Euros into Dollars.
 The value of the US Dollar will rise while the value of the Euro will fall.
 Keep in mind that this transaction only affects the EUR/USD currency pair and will not for example, cause the USD to depreciate against the Japanese Yen.

 In reality, the above example is only one of many factors that can move the FX market.
 Others include broad macro-economic events like the election of a new president, or country specific factors such as the prevailing interest rate, GDP, unemployment, inflation and the debt to GDP ratio, to name a few.
 Top traders make use of an economic calendar to stay up to date with these and other important economic releases that can move the market.

-The foreign exchange market allows large institutions, governments, retail traders and private individuals to exchange one currency for another and takes place via the interbank market (between banks).
+The foreign exchange market allows large institutions, governments, retail traders and private individuals to exchange one currency for another and the ‘core’ of the FX market is what’s known as the interbank market, which is where liquidity providers trade amongst each other.

-What makes this market even more attractive to traders is that it is by far the most liquid market in the world, with an average daily trading volume of $5.1 trillion according to BIS Triennial Survey 2016.
+What makes this market even more attractive to traders is The around-the-clock liquidity that is often available.
 This means that traders can easily enter and exit positions as there are many willing buyers and sellers for foreign exchange.

-Many people wonder how to make money trading forex.
-Fortunately, the basics behind forex trading are quite straight forward.
-If you think the value of a currency is going to go up (appreciate), you buy the currency.
+This is very similar to other markets: If you think the value of a currency is going to go up (appreciate), you can look to buy the currency.
 This is known as going “long”.
 If you feel the currency is going to go down (depreciate), you sell that currency.
 This is known as going “short”.

 There are essentially two types of traders in the foreign exchange market: hedgers and speculators.
 Hedgers are always looking to avoid extreme movements in the exchange rate.
 Think of big conglomerates like Exxon and how they look to reduce their exposure to foreign currency movements.